 So how does fear crush or build confidence?

-Did you know that confidence refers to your belief in something and your trust in it?
-I had this picture above my desk before we moved and will hang it again, once I find the box it’s in!
+Did you know that confidence refers to your belief in your abilities?
 We’re capable of doing anything we want to do.
 We have to believe in ourselves and trust.
-Taking one step and then another become those confidence builders that help us continue to move forward.
+Taking one step and then another become those are the confidence builders that help us continue to move forward and grow.

 Allow yourself to be you and the ones who love you for who you are will stick around.
-The others, well, they will fade away.
-They belong with other people and that is OK.
+The others, well, they will fade away and that is OK.

 Stuff in Between